how to obtain medical records

 - Sending in the form: Submit the form using DocuSign.
 DocuSign is an electronic way to submit the form.
 You can also return the form by mail, email, or fax.
 Please note that the form MUST have a signature from a parent, guardian or patient 18 years of age or older.

 - DocuSign: click here to fill out the Release of medical information electronically.

 - Email: email@example.com

 - Cost: There is no charge for patients or parents to receive copies of their medical records.

 - Timing: Please allow 7-10 business days after payment processing for copies to be prepared.
 No same day requests will be accepted.
 If you have an appointment with a specific date in which you need your copies, please mark this on your authorization form.

-- Obtaining the copies: Copies of medical records can be obtained in person during our regular business hours or by mail.
+- Obtaining the copies: Copies of medical records can be obtained by mail, email, fax, or MyKidsChart (must have an active MyKidsChart account.
+If you don't have an active account click here).
 Please mark your preference on your authorization form.

 If you are requesting records from an inpatient hospitalization, an “abstract” of the record gives you all the essential elements without having all the daily assessments.
 If you are requesting records for a physician office, an abstract of the record will give the physician an overview and summary of the patient’s care.
 This will usually be sufficient for continuing care

 - Discharge summary – This summary includes information about a child’s inpatient stay including their care, treatment, services provided and progress towards goals.